-How To Add, Delete And Grant Sudo Privileges To Users In Linux
+Add, Delete And Grant Sudo Privileges To Users In Ubuntu - OSTechNix

 Example:

-$ sudo deluser ubuntuserver
+$ sudo deluser senthil

 If you want to remove a user along with their home directory and mail spool, run:

-$ sudo deluser --remove-home ubuntuserver
+$ sudo deluser --remove-home senthil

 Sample output:

 Looking for files to backup/remove ...
 Removing files ...
-Removing user `ubuntuserver' ...
-Warning: group `ubuntuserver' has no more members.
+Removing user `senthil' ...
+Warning: group `senthil' has no more members.
 Done.

-For more details, check man pages.
+For more details, check man pages for

 $ man adduser